 7. Venice Beach Skate Park

-For skateboarders and skateboard enthusiasts, Venice Beach features the 16,000 square foot Venice Beach Skate Park.
-Completed in 2009, the park was the final result of a 20-year campaign led by famous skateboarder, Jesse Martinez.
+For skateboarders and skateboard enthusiasts, Venice Beach features the 16,000-square-foot Venice Beach Skate Park.
+Completed in 2009, the park was the final result of a 20-year campaign led by a famous skateboarder, Jesse Martinez.
 At a cost of $3.5 million, it is the most expensive skate park ever constructed.

 The Venice Skate Park is located directly across from the Venice Beach Boardwalk and is easily accessed from its closest cross-streets, Market Street or Speedway.
 Visitors to the park can either watch from the side or hop on a skateboard and try it for themselves.